-There are many acts of legislation covering alcohol, however the principal laws and legislative acts regulating Russia's alcohol imports (in addition to those indicated in Section I of this report) are:
+There are many acts of legislation covering alcohol; however, the principal laws and legislative acts regulating Russia's alcohol imports (in addition to those indicated in Section I of this report) are:

-- Federal Law No.171 of November 22, 1995 "On state regulations of production and turnover of ethyl alcohol and alcohol containing products and on limiting consumption (drinking) of alcohol containing products" (as amended through June 29, 2015); - Resolution of the Government of the Russian Federation No. 866 of December 31, 2005, "On Labeling Alcohol Products with Excise Stamps" (as amended through April 29, 2014); - Resolution of the Government of the Russian Federation No. 786 of December 21, 2005, "On Excise Stamps for Labeling Alcohol Products" (as amended through May 13, 2015,); - Federal Law No. 366 of November 24, 2014 "Amendments to chapter 22 of second part of Tax Code" (excise rates for alcoholic beverages for 2015-2017); - Federal Law No. 221 of July 21, 2014 "Amendments to chapter 25.3, article 333.33, paragraph 1.94 of the second part of Tax Code" (payment for alcohol license staring from January 1, 2015); - Resolution of the Government of the Russian Federation No. 872 of December 31, 2005, "Certification Attached to the Shipment Customs Declaration" (as amended through May 2, 2012); - Resolution of the Government of the Russian Federation No. 55 of January 19, 1998 (as amended through October 4, 2012); - Resolution of the Government of the Russian Federation of February No. 154 of February 24, 2009, "On the Federal Service for Regulation of the Alcohol Market" (as amended through September28, 2015); - Order of the Federal Service for Regulation of the Alcohol Market No. 59n of October 26, 2010, "Technical Conditions in the Sphere of Production and Turnover of Alcoholic and Spirits-Containing Production as regards Storage of Alcoholic and Spirits-Containing Production, Packed in Consumer Package" (as amended through November 30, 2012); - Resolution of the Government of the Russian Federation No. 815 of August 9, 2012, "On Providing Declaration on Volume of Production, Circulation, and/or Usage of Ethyl Spirit, Alcoholic, and Alcohol-Containing Products, on Usage of Production Capacity" (as amended through March 27, 2014); - Resolution of the Government of the Russian Federation of August 25, 2006, No. 522, "Functioning of the Unified State Automated Information System for Accounting Volume of Production and Turnover of Ethyl Spirit, Alcoholic and Alcohol-Containing Products" (as amended through August 5, 2015); - Federal Law No. 38 of March 13, 2006 "On Advertising" (as amended through March 3, 2015); - Resolution of the Chief Medical Officer of the Russian Federation No. 46 of June 29, 2009, "On Supervision over alcohol products"; - Resolution of the Government of the Russian Federation No. 450 of June 12, 2008, "On Ministry of Agriculture of Russian Federation" (as amended through September 12, 2015); - Resolution of the Government of the Russian Federation No. 474 of June 5, 2013, "On Submission of Notifications about the Beginning of Turnover (Sale) of Alcoholic Products on the Territory of the Russian Federation" (as amended through August 5, 2015).
-For details please see GAIN report
+- Federal Law No. 171 of November 22, 1995 "On state regulation of production and turnover of ethyl alcohol and alcohol containing products and on limiting consumption (drinking) of alcohol containing products" (as amended through July 3, 2016); - Resolution of the Government of the Russian Federation No. 866 of December 31, 2005, "On Labeling Alcohol Products with Excise Stamps" (as amended through April 29, 2014); - Resolution of the Government of the Russian Federation No. 786 of December 21, 2005, "On Excise Stamps for Labeling Alcohol Products" (as amended through May 13, 2015,); - Federal Law No. 34 of February 29, 2016 "Amendments to chapter 22 of second part of Tax Code" (excise rates for alcoholic beverages for 2016-2017); - Federal Law No. 245 of July 3, 2016 "Amendments to chapter 25.3, article 333.33, paragraph 94 of the second part of Tax Code" (payment for alcohol license starting from August 3, 2016); - Resolution of the Government of the Russian Federation No. 872 of December 31, 2005, "Certification Attached to the Shipment Customs Declaration" (as amended through May 2, 2012); - Resolution of the Government of the Russian Federation No. 55 of January 19, 1998 (as amended through June 22, 2016); - Resolution of the Government of the Russian Federation of February No. 154 of February 24, 2009, "On the Federal Service for Regulation of the Alcohol Market" (as amended through July 1, 2016); - Order of the Federal Service for Regulation of the Alcohol Market No. 59n of October 26, 2010, "Technical Conditions in the Sphere of Production and Turnover of Alcoholic and Spirits-Containing Production as regards Storage of Alcoholic and Spirits-Containing Production, Packed in Consumer Package" (as amended through November 30, 2012); - Resolution of the Government of the Russian Federation No. 815 of August 9, 2012, "On Providing Declaration on Volume of Production, Circulation, and/or Usage of Ethyl Spirit, Alcoholic, and Alcohol-Containing Products, on Usage of Production Capacity" (as amended through May 13, 2016); - Resolution of the Government of the Russian Federation of December 29, 2015, No. 1459, "Functioning of the Unified State Automated Information System for Accounting Volume of Production and Turnover of Ethyl Spirit, Alcoholic and Alcohol-Containing Products"; - Federal Law No. 38 of March 13, 2006 "On Advertising" (as amended through July 3, 2016); - Resolution of the Chief Medical Officer of the Russian Federation No. 46 of June 29, 2009, "On Supervision over alcohol products"; - Resolution of the Government of the Russian Federation No. 450 of June 12, 2008, "On Ministry of Agriculture of Russian Federation" (as amended through August 9, 2016);